ge11232002/CSC/ancora/README.md

 |MGI genes        | Tab-delimited MGI coordinate file (currently named MGI_Gene_Model_Coord.rpt) obtained from ftp://ftp.informatics.jax.org/pub/reports/index.html |perl mgi2gff.pl assembly.2bit MGI_Gene_Model_Coord.rpt > MGI_Gene_Model_Coord.gff|

 <h3 id="loadGFF">Creating and loading GFF files</h3>
+The annotations in the UCSC MySQL tables and the flat files must be converted to a GFF format suitable for import into the GBrowse annotation database.
+A number of scripts that carry out those conversions are available in the directory ```cne/scripts/gbrowse_db``` in the cne package.
+The script ```ucsc2gff.pl``` extracts data from UCSC annotation tables stored in a MySQL database and outputs GFF format suitable for import into the GBrowse database.
+The scripts that process flat files to generate GBrowse GFF files are listed in Table above.

+The script ```ucsc2gff.pl``` can also read genome assembly information from 2bit files and output a GFF feature for each sequence in the assembly (the chromosomes, or supercontigs if the genome is not assembled into chromosomes).
+These GFF lines are also needed by GBrowse.

+In the same directory as the Perl conversion scripts, there is a bash script ```make_gff.sh``` that runs the conversion scripts to generate GFF files for all assemblies currently in Ancora.
+The script creates GFF files named by assembly id (e.g. hg19.gff, mm10.gff).
+It is recommended carry out the conversions by running this bash script instead of running the Perl scripts directly, as it also provides a record of which annotation is being used for each assembly.
+The bash script does not require any arguments, but it expects the UCSC databases with relevant annotation tables to be available on the local host, as well as relevant flat files to be present in the correct subdirectories.
+Please see the script for where to place the flat files so that it can find them.

+When GFF files have been created they can be loaded into GBrowse annotation databases using the script ```load_gff.sh```.
+The script does not take any arguments, but prompts for a MySQL username and password.
+NOTE: use this script with caution as it erases all data stored in the GBrowse annotation databases before it loads the GFF files.

+<h3 id="gbrowseConfig">Creating a configuration file for GBrowse</h3>